Evil Ruins

 Evil Ruins is an adventure for fantasy role-playing games published by Mayfair Games in 1984.

 Plot summary

 Evil Ruins is a scenario for character levels 2-5 based on Saxon legend and set in an actual historical castle.

-Somewhere within the ruins of a castle is the secret to the mysterious death of Ethelwaine, heir to the throne of Tintagel.
-If the player characters succeed in clearing things up, the Castle of Tintagel can be reclaimed as a religious retreat.
-The journey to the castle includes encounters with thieving squirrels, intelligent spiders, and an NPC whose help the adventurers need if they are to find their hidden destination.
-The castle itself has been demolished by sinister forces and a four-level underground dungeon is left for the party to explore.
+Evil Ruins is an adventure in which the player characters travel to the Castle of Tintagel to uncover the unknown circumstances around the death of Ethelwaine, heir to the Tintagel throne.
+Along the way they encounter squirrels who try to rob them, intelligent spiders, and a sordid non-player character who can help them find the hidden castle.
+Once they arrive, the characters find that the castle was destroyed by evil forces leaving a four-level underground ruin for the party to search for clues to solve the mystery.
+If the characters are able to clear the ruins of hazards, the Castle of Tintagel can be rebuilt into a religious retreat.

 Publication history

 Evil Ruins was written by Stephen T. Bourne and Martin F. King and was published by Mayfair Games in 1984 as a 32-page book.
 The adventure module was part of the Role Aids line and was suitable for Dungeons & Dragons or similar systems.